-Hootsuite offers a great free plan that allows users to tweet and post as often as they’d like.
-The paid version will allow you to also post to your Google+ pages and offers analytics.
+HootSuite offers a great free plan that allows users to tweet and post as often as they’d like.
+The paid version will allow you to also post to your Google+ pages, a range of social media platforms, and the paid version offers analytics.

 Tweetdeck is a free application that enables you to manage your Twitter feed, schedule tweets, and monitor and manage unlimited accounts.

 You Don’t Have to Be a Party Animal to Be Social

 At the end of your day, right before or after dinner, spend some time on social media.